jpenaloza99/jpenaloza99/README.md

 <a href="https://www.linkedin.com/in/jpenalozamerlan/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 <h2>Summary</h2>
 IT professional with 2 years of experience managing and resolving technical issues, ensuring optimal performance of IT systems, and providing exceptional customer service.
-Skilled in various operating systems, network protocols, security and  IT support tools, demonstrating a strong foundation in information technology I’m currently pursuing career advancement into the cybersecurity field to contribute effective solutions and insights as a vital member of a cybersecurity team pursuing career advancement into the cybersecurity field to contribute effective solutions and insights as a vital cybersecurity team member, aiming to protect organizational assets and ensure data integrity.
+Skilled in various operating systems, networking protocols, security and IT support tools, demonstrating a strong foundation in information technology.
+I’m currently pursuing career advancement to contribute effective solutions and insights as a vital member of the IT team.

 <h2>Certifications</h2>